Steaming Ahead: How Onboarding Solutions Help Boost Dimsum Production

 To grow and capture more markets, our food manufacturers need to continuously innovate and improve on their productivity.
 However, many are Small and Medium Enterprises with limited resources to embark on job transformation and productivity initiatives.

-The Centre for Workplace Learning and Performance (CWLP), driver of the National Centre of Excellence for Workplace Learning (NACE) at IAL, provides consultancy services to help enterprises embark on employee-driven workplace learning projects, which in turn bolster their performance.
-Hara Hong Kong Tim Sum is one of such enterprises who worked with CWLP to boost their productivity.
+The National Centre of Excellence for Workplace Learning at IAL (NACE@IAL), provides consultancy services to help enterprises embark on employee-driven workplace learning projects, which in turn bolster their performance.
+Hara Hong Kong Tim Sum is one of such enterprises who worked with NACE@IAL to boost their productivity.

 A vision to be a leading Halal dimsum manufacturer